Site Access Restriction (SAR) - How The Plugin Works

 Since the version 1.6.7, the plugin allows you to manage user roles on your site: create, duplicate, edit and delete them.
 You can change basic user capabilities for each user role except Administrator.

-Learn more about it in this guide: Site Access Restriction (SAR) - User Role Manager
+Learn more about it in this guide: WordPress Restricted Site Access (SAR) - User Role Manager